expressionist artist - Tracey Flynn

 At some point in art school I was told that I didn't have the right personality to survive the fashion industry and I was steered in another direction.
 Although my tutor may have been right, it seems since then, I've been at war with my personality; testing out different avenues of expression; self doubt a constant companion.

 Tracey Flynn graduated from DeMontfort University Leicester in 1993 with BA (hons) in Surface Decoration.
 After working in radio production and screenwriting for several years, she has now returned to her first love of painting.
 She specialises in semi-abstract, mixed media expressionism.
-She recently won Pan MacMillan's Great Britain in Colour competition with her illustrations of her favourite UK buildings.
+She won Pan MacMillan's Great Britain in Colour competition in 2017 with her illustrations of her favourite UK buildings.

 She mainly works on limited edition prints and private commissions but has also exhibited artwork in public spaces including Birmingham Cathedral, cafes and Worcester High Street.